-Our Class 1 is lass that helps with the transition between the Early Years and the Primary School.
+Our Class 1 is a class that helps with the transition between the Early Years and the Primary School.

 At the beginning of the year, as the children are still young they will continue to flow freely between the two Class 1s to visit different learning centres.
 They will also continue to learn using IEYC Units.